 PACE is a program of Medicare and Medicaid that is aimed at the elderly.
 The main component of the program is to provide elderly patients with the healthcare they require in their home community.
 This keeps them from having to seek the same services in another care facility or nursing home.

-PACE focused the attention on the individuals it services and requires a monthly premium.
+PACE focused its attention on the individuals it services and requires a monthly premium.
 Program-preferred doctors work with patients to make sensible health care decisions.
 This may also include the provision of free dentures for seniors.

 The qualifications for PACE are fairly basic.
 You must live in the area serviced by a PACE organization and be 55 years of age or older.
 If you are in need of nursing home-type care and can still live safely in your home with PACE assistance, you may qualify.